 Base ☑ | Faculty Accomplishments ☐ | Reviews, Promotion and Tenure ☑ | Web Profiles ☐

-This article highlights how to test Workflow yourself, as a single person, reviewing the experience of all roles in your given process.
+This article highlights how to test Workflow yourself, as a Workflow Administrator, reviewing the experience of all roles in your given process.
 Of course you can build on this approach to involve others in your test, if needed.

 Please test all your Workflow processes in the Beta environment!
 It will give you full control over who is affected by the test and it will allow you to test immediately because Schedules are configured to auto-launch in Beta.
-Testing in Beta also helps keep Production clear for your real content.
+Testing in Beta also allows you to run tests while keeping your Production environment clear for your real content.

 Prepare the User Accounts for Your Test

-We recommend testing Workflow with test accounts, especially if you’re an administrator and need to experience Workflow from the perspective of each role that will be involved in your process.
+We recommend testing Workflow with test accounts, especially if you’re a Workflow Administrator and need to experience Workflow from the perspective of each role that will be involved in your process.

 Once you’ve created the process template, take a spin through the steps in that template to see how many different types of users are involved.
-For example, if your steps are Faculty Member Department Committee Department Chair Dean you’ll need to create accounts for each of the process participant types:
+For example, if your steps involve a Faculty Member, Administrative Reviewers, Committee Chairs, and Members, you'll need to create accounts for each of the process participant types:

-- Faculty member who is the subject of the pilot process
+- Faculty member who is the Candidate of the pilot process

-Now that you know how many test accounts you need, create your test accounts.
-We recommend using a model like this for each one so you can easily set and recall the login information:
+Now that you know how many test accounts you need, you will create your test accounts.
+We recommend using a model like the one outlined below for each one so you can easily set and recall the login information: